Hodge numbers of Landau-Ginzburg models: KKP Hodge numbers of proper LG models

-We will now show that the Hodge numbers of Katzarkov, Kontsevich and Pantev agree with the dimensions of the Hodge graded pieces of the Hodge filtration on $H^{p+q}(Y,V;\mathbb{C})$.
-This will allow us to apply standard techniques in Hodge theory to compute the Hodge numbers of a Landau-Ginzburg model. \begin{theorem} The $f^{i,j}$ Hodge numbers are computed by the dimensions of the Hodge graded pieces of the pair $(Y,V)$.
-In other words,
+We will now show that this equality may be refined to an equality between $h^{p,q}(Y,V)$ and $f^{p,q}(Y,w)$.
+This will allow us to apply standard techniques in Hodge theory to compute the KKP Hodge numbers of an LG model. \begin{theorem} Let $(Y,w)$ be a proper LG model and let $V$ be a smooth fiber of $w$.
+Then